-Maryland Democrats plow ahead with expensive education bill as legislative session may end early due to coronavirus
+Maryland lawmakers to end legislative session early due to coronavirus

+Maryland state lawmakers on Sunday announced that its legislative session will end Wednesday due to concerns about the coronavirus, and resume the last week of May for a special session.

+State Senate President Bill Ferguson and House Speaker Adrienne A. Jones made the announcement during a Sunday afternoon news conference in the state's capital.

-Democrats in the Maryland Senate are plowing ahead with an effort to pass a controversial and expensive education bill as uncertainty hangs over Annapolis with legislators wondering if their session may be ended early due to concerns about the coronavirus.
+The announcement came after Democrats in the Maryland Senate were plowing ahead with an effort to pass the "Blueprint for Maryland's Future," a controversial and expensive education bill.
+But, uncertainly loomed following a declaration of a public health emergency Thursday by Republican Gov. Larry Hogan.

-Following a declaration of a public health emergency Thursday by Republican Gov. Larry Hogan, the state Senate -- while the legislature still has not passed its mandatory budget -- has continued to move forward with the "Blueprint for Maryland's Future."
-The bill is based on recommendations from the Kirwan Commission, a 26-member group which prescribed huge increases in school spending.
-That spending, totaling upwards of $30 billion, would be mandatory for state and local governments if the state Senate passes its amended version of the bill and the state's House of Delegates signs off on it.
+The bill was based on recommendations from the Kirwan Commission, a 26-member group which prescribed huge increases in school spending.
+That spending, totaling upwards of $30 billion, would be mandatory for state and local governments if the state Senate were to pass its amended version of the bill and the state's House of Delegates signed off on it.

-The bill would then go to Hogan's desk for his signature, but Democrats have a veto-proof majority in both houses of the state legislature.
-It passed on second reading in the Senate Saturday and is expected to see a vote on a third reading Sunday, a step that would move the bill to a stage requiring either the House of Delegates to approve it as passed by the Senate or the two bodies to come up with a compromise bill.
-The state Senate Saturday also advanced two tax increases that would help fund the education bill.

 CORONAVIRUS: WHAT YOU NEED TO KNOW